Alan McManus: 2014/2015 season

 McManus continued his good form into the 2014–15 season by reaching the last 16 of the first ranking event of the season, the 2014 Wuxi Classic, where he was beaten 2–5 by Barry Hawkins.
 He then reached the last 16 of the Australian Goldfields Open, before losing 3–5 to Judd Trump.
 McManus reached the quarter-finals of the Shanghai Masters by beating Jamie Jones to qualify, before defeating Ronnie O'Sullivan 5–3 and Stephen Maguire 5–1 but then lost to the eventual winner of the tournament Stuart Bingham 1–5.
-McManus was able to keep up his 100% record in qualifying matches for the season by comfortably defeating Michael Georgiou to qualify for the International Championship, but was edged out by Anthony McGill in the last 64 of the tournament.
+McManus was able to keep up his 100% record in qualifying matches for the season by defeating Michael Georgiou to qualify for the International Championship, but was edged out by Anthony McGill in the last 64 of the tournament.

-McManus would lose in the first round of the UK Championship to Joel Walker.
+McManus lost in the first round of the UK Championship to Joel Walker.
 He won his first qualifier for the 2015 German Masters against Zak Surety but was then defeated in the final qualifying round by Matthew Selt.
-McManus had a good run in the Welsh Open, reaching the last 16 before losing to Maguire.
+In the Welsh Open, McManus reached the last 16 before losing to Maguire.
 He performed well in the season's European Tour Events, finishing 18th on the Order of Merit.
 He played in four of the six events, reaching one quarter-final with a further three last 16 appearances.
 This gave him entry into the Grand Final where he was defeated 1–4 by Bingham in the first round.
 McManus won all three of his World Championship qualifying matches, defeating Michael Wasley, Andrew Pagett and Mitchell Mann to reach the main draw at the Crucible.
-However, an inconsistent performance against Ali Carter saw McManus bow out 5–10 in the first round.
+He played against Ali Carter, and McManus bowed out 5–10 in the first round.